vijithassar/lit/lit.sh.md

 function test_filename {
   # first argument is the filename to test
   local file_path=$1
-  # return immediately this isn't a markdown file
+  # return immediately if this isn't a markdown file
   local last_three_characters=${file_path: -3}
   if [ $last_three_characters != ".md" ]; then
     return 1